 Furthermore, the ideas presented in this paper have the strong potential to be further developed.
 The current approach can be seen as a particle simulation, where the replicator dynamics determine the velocity field that describes the movement of each particle, and the particle density describes a probability distribution.
 The authors have taken preliminary steps to make the transition to describe this probability density function as a continuous function, deriving the density change directly from the replicator dynamics.
 This will remove the stochasticity introduced by approximating the probability density by quantized particles.
+Another viable extension considers a distribution of Q-values and the distribution's evolution, deriving the according policy distributions from it.
+This enables the comparison of exploration schemes such as Boltzmann and epsilongreedy exploration.
+Finally, this model is extendable to multiple states and continuous strategy spaces, which will compliment the theoretical framework for multi-agent learning.

-Figure 8: Histogram of times at which the velocity field of the subsidized game has driven 95% of the particles into the basin of attraction of the global optimum in the unsubsidized game.
+Fig. 8.
+Histogram of times at which the velocity field of the subsidized game has driven 95% of the particles into the basin of attraction of the global optimum in the unsubsidized game.
 The sample size is n = 1000, with a mean of 0.495 and a standard deviation of 0.0357.